 Trust is something that evolves.
 Whether you're learning to trust a friend or an intimate partner, it doesn't happen overnight.
-In the same way, believing a therapist is something that takes a while.
+In the same way, trusting a therapist is something that makes take a bit of time.
 The act of trusting a mental health professional isn't instantaneous.
-It has to be a process.
+It is a process.
 When you're talking to an online therapist in the privacy of a place where you feel safe, it makes a world of difference.
 Teletherapy is advantageous for someone with anxiety or paranoia.
 You're on your turf.
 You're talking to somebody where you feel like you can be yourself, and that's something unique about online counseling.

 You Need To Trust Your Therapist

 You need to be able to trust your counselor, and that takes time, but if you're already in a safe space where you feel like you can be yourself, you'll be able to open up.
 It can be challenging to get comfortable enough to open up when you're in a physical office on someone else's turf.
 You're eliminating some of the paranoia and anxiety that you might feel when you have control over the location.
 Imagine you're sitting in the comfort of your living room.
 You can relax, and begin to open up about the mental health issues you're experiencing in a setting you see every day.
 You're in your environment where you know where everything is, which makes you feel at ease.
 You don't have to enter into an unfamiliar environment (a therapist's office) which no matter how many times you've visited, you still feel like you're stepping into a space that isn't yours.
 With teletherapy, everything about the treatment process is about you and how you feel.